miketaylr/fetcher/README.md

 ## Usage

-If your on Linux or OSX, simply run `./getData.sh` and you should be good to go.
+If you're on Linux or OSX, simply run `./getData.sh` and you should be good to go.
 If you're on Windows, [cygwin](http://www.cygwin.com/) may be your best bet.